husun0822/Social_Distance_Mask_Detection/data/README.md

-# This file contains links to all datasets we've used and trained model weights.
+# Links to all datasets we've used and trained model weights.

 ## Datasets
 * [Penn-Fudan Database for Pedestrian Detection and Segmentation](https://www.cis.upenn.edu/~jshi/ped_html/)